-- 1. Page 12: Data from dedicated cetacean surveys and ecosystemic/multidisciplinary surveys since 2005 carried out in the North-East Atlantic and included in the compiled dataset. - 2.
-Page 13: Ecosystemic/multidisciplinary survey data from the JUVENA, PELACUS and BIOMAN surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 3.
-Page 14: Ecosystemic/multidisciplinary survey data from the MEGASCOPE program and SAMM-I surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 4.
-Page 15: Ecosystemic/multidisciplinary survey data from the IBERAS and MarPro surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 5.
-Page 16: Dedicated cetacean survey data from the SCANS-II, CODA and SCANS-III surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 6.
-Page 24: Flowchart of Task 2.1 within WP2. - 7.
-Page 25: Temporal pattern in ecosystemic/multidisciplinary survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season (A) and each year (B) between 2005 and 2020 in the collated dataset for WP2. - 8.
-Page 26: Centroids of ecosystemic/multidisciplinary survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season and each year between 2005 and 2020 in the collated dataset for WP2. - 9.
-Page 27: Predictions in the MSFD subregion "Bay of Biscay and Iberian Coast".
+- 1. Page 13: Data from dedicated cetacean surveys and ecosystemic/multidisciplinary surveys since 2005 carried out in the North-East Atlantic and included in the compiled dataset. - 2.
+Page 14: Survey data from the JUVENA, PELACUS and BIOMAN surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 3.
+Page 15: Survey data from the MEGASCOPE program and SAMM-I surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 4.
+Page 16: Survey data from the IBERAS and MarPro surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 5.
+Page 17: Dedicated cetacean survey data from the SCANS-II, CODA and SCANS-III surveys in the MSFD subregion "Bay of Biscay and Iberian Coast". - 6.
+Page 25: Flowchart of Task 2.1 within WP2. - 7.
+Page 27: Temporal pattern in survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season (A) and each year (B) between 2005 and 2020 in the collated dataset for WP2. - 8.
+Page 28: Centroids of survey effort in the MSFD subregion "Bay of Biscay and Iberian Coast" for each season and each year between 2005 and 2020 in the collated dataset for WP2. - 9.
+Page 29: Predictions in the MSFD subregion "Bay of Biscay and Iberian Coast".
 The light blue area represents the extent of the subregion for which predicted abundance/distribution/habitat of cetacean species is the inferential target of Task 2.1 of WP2. - 10.
-Page 28: Conceptual representation of an environmental space defined by two environmental covariates. - 11.
-Page 29: Extrapolation in predictions from a statistical model calibrated with the collated survey data for all months in year 2019 in the MSFD subregion "Bay of Biscay and Iberian Coast". - 12.
-Page 30: Percentage of the collated survey data for WP2 informing a specific prediction (in environmental space) in the whole MSFD subregion "Bay of Biscay and Iberian Coast" for each month in 2019.
+Page 30: Conceptual representation of an environmental space defined by two environmental covariates. - 11.
+Page 31: Extrapolation in predictions from a statistical model calibrated with the collated survey data for all months in year 2019 in the MSFD subregion "Bay of Biscay and Iberian Coast". - 12.
+Page 32: Percentage of the collated survey data for WP2 informing a specific prediction (in environmental space) in the whole MSFD subregion "Bay of Biscay and Iberian Coast" for each month in 2019.